dotnet/performance/src/benchmarks/README.md

 **Note:** To print a single summary for all of the benchmarks, use `--join`.
 Example: `dotnet run -c Release -f netcoreapp2.1 -- --join -f BenchmarksGame*` - will run all of the benchmarks from BenchmarksGame namespace and print a single summary.

+## How to compare the performance of two .NET Runtimes.

+You can do that by providing `base` and `diff` settings. **Note:** Please keep in mind that after the `base` or `diff` keyword you have to specify the Runtime name: `Core`, `Clr`, `Mono` or `CoreRT`.

+Both `base` and `diff` are described with following arguments:

+* `--tfm`              Target Framework Moniker (optional).
+* `--cli`             Path to dotnet cli (optional).
+* `--coreRun`          Path to CoreRun (optional).
+* `--clrVersion`       Version of private CLR build used as the value of COMPLUS_Version env var (optional).
+* `--jit`              (Default: Default) Jit (optional).
+* `--platform`         (Default: AnyCpu) Platform (optional).
+* `--monoPath`         Optional path to Mono which should be used for running benchmarks.
+* `--coreRtVersion`    Version of Microsoft.DotNet.ILCompiler which should be used to run with CoreRT.
+Example: "1.0.0-alpha-26414-01" (optional).
+* `--ilcPath`          IlcPath which should be used to run with private CoreRT build.
+Example: "1.0.0-alpha-26414-01" (optional).
+* `--help`             Display the help screen.

+ **You don't need to provide diff if you want to run the benchmarks for single runtime!**

+Some examples:
+* `base Core diff Clr` - runs the benchmarks for the default .NET Core from your PATH vs latest .NET installed on your box
+* `base Core --cli C:\one\dotnet.exe diff Core --cli C:\two\dotnet.exe` - runs the benchmarks using `C:\one\dotnet.exe` and `C:\two\dotnet.exe`
+* `base Core --tfm netcoreapp2.0 diff Core --tfm netcoreapp2.1` - runs the benchmarks for the default .NET Core 2.0 and 2.1 from your PATH
+* `base Core --coreRun C:\before\coreclr\CoreRun.exe diff Core --coreRun C:\after\coreclr\CoreRun.exe` - runs the benchmarks using two provided CoreRun executables
+* `base Core --tfm netcoreapp3.0  --coreRun C:\CoreRun.exe --cli C:\dotnet.exe` - build benchmarks for .NET Core 3.0 using given dotnet cli and runs them with given CoreRun

+All cases are described below with more in-depth details.

 ## All Statistics